astronomyk/ScopeSim_FDR_Docs/ScopeSim_Overview/rst/1_introduction.rst

 An overview of the ScopeSim environment
 +++++++++++++++++++++++++++++++++++++++

-ScopeSim is a modular and flexible suite of python packages that enable (almost) any astronomical optical (observatory/telescope/instrument) system to be simulated.
+ScopeSim is a modular and flexible suite of python packages that enable many common astronomical optical (observatory/telescope/instrument) systems to be simulated.

 The suite of packages can be used by a wide audience for a variety of purposes; from the astronomer interested in simulating reduced observational data, to a pipeline developer needing raw calibration data for testing the pipeline.